How the Solar Hot Tub Kit Works

 The solar kit can be added to any hot tub, but it’s good to know how it works and what to expect.

-For an already functional tub, set to 102F, the solar hot tub kit will start heating it in the morning, raising the temperature above 102 during the day as the sun heats the tub.
-Whereas, without the hot tub kit the tub’s thermostat would kick on multiple times an hour to keep the tub at temp, with the kit on a sunny day the backup heater will stay off.
+The solar hot tub kit will start heating the tub in the morning, raising the temperature above your electric or gas thermostat setpoint during the day.
+Without the solar hot tub kit, the tub’s thermostat would kick on multiple times an hour to keep the tub at temp.
+But with the kit, on a sunny day, the backup heater will stay off.
 This is how you save energy.
-Depending on the weather, the size and insulation of the tub, how many collectors you have installed, etc., the tub may heat up to 104, 108 or higher during the day.
+Depending on the weather, the volume of the tub, how well insulated it is, how many collectors you have installed, etc., the tub may heat from a 102F setpoint (for example) up to 104F, 108F or higher during the day.
 This is all free energy.
-If you don’t use the tub that day, the tub will slowly cool down after sunset back to 102 and will be back on electric energy for the evening.
+You can also turn down the thermostat setpoint to allow the solar to get the tub up to temp and save more electricity.
+If you don’t use the tub that day, the tub will slowly cool down after sunset back to 102F and will be back on electricity for the evening.
 If you decide to have a sunset soak, you can easily dissipate any excess heat by turning on the jets.
-With the insulated cover removed, jets can dissipate heat at 1 degree per minute with no heating element turned on.
+With the insulated cover removed, spa jets can dissipate heat at up to one degree per minute with no heating element turned on.

 Mounting Options

-You can also mount the collector using our Vertical or Horizontal Mounting Bracket at the same level as the hot tub.
-This is only recommended in climates that don’t have hard freezes or for customers who use their system seasonally.
-In this configuration, the collector below the water line stays full of water.
-With this option, the pump should be run off of a solar panel so that the water in the collector does not overheat.
-It is possible to achieve thermosiphon circulation with this mounting option, but using the pump is recommended.
+You can also mount the collector using our Vertical or Horizontal Mounting Bracket at the same level as the hot tub, with the collector below the water line.
+This is only for climates that don’t experience freezing weather, or for customers who use their system seasonally.
+Freezing the collectors with water in them will damage them.
+In this configuration, the collector is below the water line and therefore stays full of water.
+With this option, the pump should be powered by a solar panel so that the water in the collector does not overheat.

-Plumbing Intregration
+Plumbing Integration

-The first option is to integrate with the hot tub’s plumbing.
+There are two primary options for how you will get your hot tub water into the collector(s).
+The first option is to connect the solar pump to the hot tub’s drain and pipe the return water from the collector into the hot tub.
+The second option is to integrate with the hot tub’s plumbing.
 Hot tubs typically have PVC plumbing, and you will cut a section of this piping out and add in two tees, a supply and return to the collector.
-The pump will be mounted here, inside of the hot tub housing, where it is dry and safe from freezing.
+The pump will be mounted inside of the hot tub housing, where it is dry and safe from freezing.
 If mounted outdoors, the pump will need to be housed in a weatherproof box.
-The pump will turn on either when sun hits the solar panel mounted next to the collector, or when the controller turns it on according to your settings.
+The pump will turn on either when sun hits the solar panel mounted next to the collector, or when the controller turns it on, according to your settings.
+Hot tub piping varies, and so these pipe and fittings are not provided in the kit.
+Check with your spa manufacturer if you are concerned about voiding your warranty.

 Sizing

-How many collectors you can use depends on a number of factors, including: how much space you have for collectors, your local climate, collector shading, how well insulated your tub is, the size of your tub, how often you use your tub, whether or not you use jets (they quickly dissipate heat), etc. There are two methods to see how big of a system you need.
+How many collectors you can use depends on a number of factors, including: how much space you have for collectors, your local climate, collector shading, how well insulated your tub is, the size of your tub, how often you use your tub, whether or not you use jets (they quickly dissipate heat), etc. There are three methods to see how big of a system you need.

 - If you can isolate the energy use from your spa or hot tub heater, either by looking at your utility bill (which is difficult unless it is the only appliance that uses gas, for example) or by metering the electricity consumption.

 - Heat your hot tub up to temp and then turn off the heater.
 Open the cover and turn on the jets for the amount of time that you would normally use the tub.
 After 24 hours, measure the temperature of the tub.
 If you know the temperature difference and the volume of the tub then you know how much heat input it requires in a day.
-This is not as precise as metering, but is a pretty close approximation.
+This is not as precise as metering, but is a close approximation.

 If you have a functioning tub, it’s probably best to start with one collector.
 You can always add more later.
 If you are using solar as your only heat source, you should start with at least two collectors.